-No material changes have taken place after March 31, 2020 and till the date of this report except as reported herein above with respect to the impact of COVID-19 and lockdown.
+No material changes have taken place after March 31, 2021 and till the date of the report, which may substantially affect the financial performance or the statement of the Company.

 EMPLOYEES:

 During the year under review, no employee of the Company was in receipt of remuneration in excess of the limits prescribed under Rule 5(2) of the Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014.